AlexBethel/metronome/README.md

 * "g": Prompts for a tempo, and sets the metronome's tempo accordingly.
 (Not yet implemented.)
 * ".": Immediately synchronizes the metronome such that a measure begins the instant the key was pressed.
+(Not yet implemented.)
 * ",": Enter "tap" mode.
 Pressing this key repeatedly causes the metronome to match the tempo you tap at.
 (Not yet implemented.)